6 Ways Commodity Boards Build Relationships With Foodservice Operators

 Make Them Believe

 Create experiences and educational opportunities to engage operators.
 Fam trips work well.
 These sponsored foodservice tours are one of the best ways to connect operators with the products they promote.
-Tell your captive audience all the wonderful ways to use your product and why they should put it on their menu as soon as possible.
-Operators tend to have busy schedules, making fam trip planning a challenge, so as an alternative, offer a personalized hands-on presentation at the operator’s office.
+Tell your captive audience all the wonderful ways to use your product, and why they should add it to their menu as soon as possible.
+Operators tend to have busy schedules, making family trip planning a challenge.
+As an alternative, offer a personalized, hands-on presentation at the operator’s office.

 -